-Although there are thousands of Financial Independence blogs, there are not a lot of Financial Independence books on the market yet.
-I really wish there were more of them.
+Although there are thousands of Financial Independence blogs, there are not a lot of Financial Independence Books on the market yet.
+I wish there were more of them.
 The Financial Independence and Retire Early (FIRE) movement is still pretty young.
 I am pretty sure that there will be more books on the subject as it matures.

 This book by Grant Sabatier is all about becoming Financially Free.
 Grant was able to save one million dollars in about five years.
 He did this by having many income channels next to his main job.
 Moreover, he also invested every money he got from his various side hustles.

 I am currently not reading any personal finance books, just reading novels.
 I have no idea what I will read next.
 I am generally waiting to get a good offer on a Kindle e-book before I read.
-Here are a few books I would really like to read:
+Here are a few books I would like to read:

 - The Intelligent Investor